dicee.dataset_classes

 MultiLabelDataset

-Dataset for the 1vsALL training strategy
+Dataset for KvsAll training (multi-label).

 OnevsAllDataset

-Dataset for the 1vsALL training strategy
+Dataset for the 1-vs-All training strategy (multi-class).

 OnevsSample